-Noteworthy gifts received in FY 1988 include a Senufo female figure and a Fulani strip-woven cloth from Guinea-Bissau.
-Through purchase, the Museum acquired a Bassa mask, two mats, and eleven textiles from the Kuba peoples.
-A combination of Federal and private donated funds made possible the acquisition of a Mangbetu terra-cotta vessel.
+Noteworthy gifts received in FY 1988 include a Senufo female figure, a Fulani strip-woven cloth from Guinea-Bissau, an Akan Kente cloth, a Chokwe mask and a Kongo copper alloy circlet.
+In FY 1989, noteworthy gifts included a Tiv chair and a Yoruba palace door carved by Olowe Ise.
+Through purchase, the Museum acquired a Bassa mask, two mats and eleven textiles from the Kuba peoples, a Cross river headdress, an Mbundu staff, two Akan flags and three Nupe vessels.
+A combination of Federal and donated private funds made possible the acquisition of a Mangbetu terra-cotta vessel.
 A grant from the James Smithson Society supplemented Federal funds to make possible the acquisition of an extraordinary Hongwe reliquary guardian figure from Gabon.
-With special funds provided by the Collections Acquisition Program of the Board of Regents, the Museum was able to acquire a superb figurative Yoruba Shango staff.
+With special funds provided by the Collections Acquisition Program of the Board of Regents, the Museum acquired a superb figurative Yoruba Shango staff.
 This exceptional work is a major addition to the national collection of African art that the Museum is selectively building.